orielProg/orielProg/README.md

 # Hi there, I'm Oriel 👋

-## I’m a second year student at Bar-Ilan University, Bachelor of Science in Computer Science.
+## I’m a second year student at Bar-Ilan University, Bachelor of Science in Computer Science

 - 🌱 Looking for a Student Software Development position
 - 🥅 2022 Goals: Learn more about web3 and NoSQL DB